Lorne W. R. Mulloy: Military Service

 “The part of the kopje which Lieut.
 Borden went over was about 12 feet high, with front almost perpendicular.
 Before reaching the steepest part of the hill Trooper Brown fell, shot through the lung.
 Lieut.
 Borden and the remainder of his troop climbed the steep hill and found them selves face to face with the Boers.
 Lieut.
 Burch and his men were advancing along the side and near the foot of the kopje.
 The Boers and Canadians now held peculiar positions.
 Some of the Boers managed to get behind part of the Canadians placing the last named in a critical position.
 Soon after mounting the kopje poor Borden fell, a Mauser bullet piercing his heart.
 Lieut.
 Burch and four troopers found them selves in advance of the other Canadians with the Boers in front and behind them.
 The Boers called on them to surrender, but the five plucky Canadians refused to surrender, and kept the Boers at bay.
 Two rifles choked, yet the remaining three continued to keep the Boers off.
 Then Lieut.
 Burch received a wound in the left knee.
 He continued to fire and was in the act of raising his rifle when a Mauser bullet hit him in the side, causing a fatal wound.
-But the Boer who com mitted the deed also fired his last shot, as he was knocked over at the same time.
+But the Boer who committed the deed also fired his last shot, as he was knocked over at the same time.
 One of the remaining four men - Mulloy of Ottawa - raised his head and immediately a bullet carried of his nose.
 Poor fellow!
 He may lose the sight of both eyes.
 Corp.
 Price was just an instant too late in firing at the Boer who caused Mulloy’s wound but he prevented him from ever firing again.
 Mulloy had left the cover of a boulder to take the rifle of a wounded Boer; his own weapon had jammed while Mulloy was giving his bandolier to Corporal Price, who was running short of ammunition.
 Two Boers fired at him from about forty feet away; one bullet grazed his forehead and the other struck him in the left eye.
 Mulloy dropped to his knees and did not lose consciousness but attempted to find cover.
 His comrades fired on the enemy who surrendered or fled."

 This engagement became famous in Canada, not only because of the bravery of the soldiers, but because of the deaths of the two officers, notably Lieutenant Borden, the only son of the Minister of Militia.
 Mulloy's wound was serious, but not fatal, though he lost his sight in both eyes, being the only fully blind Canadian casualty of the war.
 He was treated at field hospitals in South Africa until September, when he proceeded to England for further rehabilitation and finally back to Canada in mid-December 1900.